orsonteodoro/gcf2/README.md

 to control filtering.

-The following can be added to the package.env per package-wise to control bashrc: bypass-fallow-store-data-races-check.conf -- disables -Ofast or -fallow-store-data-races safety check disable-gcf-lto.conf -- Disables Clang + ThinLTO disable-lto-stripping.conf -- Disables auto removal of LTO *flags force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang *flags force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC *flags remove-no-inline.conf -- Removes -fno-inline
+The following can be added to the package.env per package-wise to control bashrc:

+* bypass-fallow-store-data-races-check.conf -- disables -Ofast or
+-fallow-store-data-races safety check
+* disable-gcf-lto.conf -- Disables Clang + ThinLTO
+* disable-lto-stripping.conf -- Disables auto removal of LTO *flags
+* force-translate-clang-retpoline.conf -- Converts the retpoline flags as Clang
+ *flags
+* force-translate-gcc-retpoline.conf -- Converts the retpoline flags as GCC
+ *flags
+* remove-no-inline.conf -- Removes -fno-inline

-Some .conf files may contain additional information about the flag or envvar.
+Some .conf files may contain additional information about the flag or the environment variable.